junbinzhao/FluxGapsR/README.md

 <!-- badges: end -->

-This is a package including four gap-filling methods for soil respiration data investigated in the study of Zhao et al. 2019 (to be published).
+This is a package including four gap-filling methods for soil respiration data investigated in the study of Zhao et al. (2020, see the citation at the end).
 The four methods are referred to as non-linear least squares (NLS), artificial neural networks (ANN), singular spectrum analysis (SSA) and expectation-maximization (EM).

 **Data preparation**